The Eternal Sunshine of Steven Stamkos

 Are there enough pucks to go around for Stamkos and Kucherov, to paraphrase an old NBA axiom?

-"Not once is there going to be a situation where there's going to be a fight for the puck," said Stamkos.
+"Not once is there going to be a situation where there's going to be a fight for the puck," Stamkos said.
 "It's cliché, but it doesn't matter who scores.
 We're so happy when anyone on the line scores.
 There's no jealousy or anything like that."

 The relationship between Stamkos and Kucherov has grown stronger during the past two years, but isn't necessarily a social one away from the rink.
 Both have their families -- Stamkos got married over the summer -- and their own interests.
 But at practice and during games, the two are in constant communication.
 Well, as much as they can communicate.

 "It's tougher with the language barrier sometimes.
 But he's done a great job learning the language.
-His English is actually great," said Stamkos.
+His English is actually great," Stamkos said.
 "I don't think he wants anyone to know that, because he'll have to do a bunch of interviews, probably."

 Does Steven Stamkos pray?